youanan/frankfusion/_posts/2013-01-09-client-side-site-search-for-jekyll.markdown

 I am scoring results by how narrowly they match the input.
 This is expressed as:

-`100 - ( matchedSubstring.length - userInput.length )`
+`matchedSubstring.length - userInput.length`

-For the input, 'cold pa', "**Cold pa**thology" would score 100 and "S**c**aff**old**ing with s**p**or*a*dic spacing" would score 86.
-I'm not entirely sure why I opted for a maximum score of 100 with worse matches having smaller scores, but it seemed sensible.
+For the input, 'cold pa', "**Cold pa**thology" would score 0 and "S**c**aff**old**ing with s**p**or**a**dic spacing" would score 14.
+The closer to zero, the better the match.

-There is a little complication here: *a single string may have multiple matches to the regular expression*.
+Before getting in to the code, there is a small complication to consider here: *a single string may have multiple matches to the regular expression*.
 We are most interested in the most "narrow" match.
-My solution to this is a little brutal I think and perhaps there is a more direct solution (answers in the comments please!).
-It makes use of the array returned by JavaScript's [String.match()](http://lmgtfy.com/?q=javascript match) method who's first element is the substring that is matched by the regular expression - the length of this substring tells us how accurate the result is:
+My solution to this is a little brutal I think - I attempt the regex on decreasing substrings of the user input, breaking when no match is found.

+The code below makes use of the array returned by JavaScript's [String.match()](http://lmgtfy.com/?q=javascript match) method.
+The first element of this array is the substring that is matched by the regular expression.
+The length of this substring tells us how accurate the result is:

 {% highlight js %}
 var search = function( input ){